This post may contain affiliate links. Please read my disclosure policy.

 The amount of extra virgin olive oil added is just the minimum necessary.

-I use extra virgin olive oil when I add it raw, but never use the virgin olive oil to make homemade mayonnaise, it just doesn’t work.
+I use extra virgin olive oil when I add it raw, but I never use virgin olive oil to make homemade mayonnaise; it just doesn’t work.

 The chart is very comprehensive in its explanation and description.